P-Tensors: a General Formalism for Constructing Higher Order Message Passing Networks: P -TENSORS IN GRAPH NEURAL NETWORKS

 In classical message passing networks the reference domain of each neuron consists of just a single vertex.
-Talking about the transformation properties of an object with respect to permutations of a single atom is vacuous, so in this case all the activations are zeroth order P-tensors.
-Hence there is only one type of equivariant message passing operation between the vertices, which assuming that \m{\Fin} and \m{\Fout} has \m{\Cin} and \m{\Cout} vertices respectively, is

-Applying this operation to all the neighbors of given vertex (and adding a bias term) leads to the update rule \rf{eq: MPNN-update}.
-Thus, classical message passing networks just correspond to message passing between zeroth order P-tensors.
+Talking about the transformation properties of an object with respect to permutations of a single atom is vacuous, so in this case all the activations are zeroth order \m{P}-tensors.
+The only type of equivariant message that a zeroth order vertex neuron \sm{T^{v_1}_\chan} can send to another vertex neuron \sm{T^{v_2}_\chan} is \m{T^{v_2}_\chan \leftarrow T^{v_1}_\chan} (here and in the following \m{\chan} stand for the channel index).
+Applying this operation to all the neighbors of a given vertex and adding a bias term plus mixing with a learnable matrix \m{W} leads exactly to the update rule \rf{eq: MPNN-update}.
+Thus, classical message passing networks just correspond to message passing between zeroth order \m{P}-tensors.